The Birds and the Bees 2019

 Please email the event contact to join the waiting list.

 Gambling Lake is an ecologically diverse, 63 hectare (150 ac.) property just north of Miquelon Lake provincial park that features mixed boreal forests, shrublands, grasslands, lake shores and wetlands.
 The area’s extensive wetlands provide habitat for a diversity of waterfowl, including blue-winged teal, American wigeon, northern pintail, lesser scaup and bufflehead.
 Even trumpeter swans, considered endangered in Alberta until July 2014, have been spotted on the property!

 NCC acquired the Gambling Lake property with the assistance of the Government of Canada’s Natural Areas Conservation Program (NACP), a unique public-private partnership to accelerate the pace of land conservation across southern Canada.What you will be doing

-Volunteers will enjoy this event because they have the chance to check on the species that have been frequenting this property throughout the spring and summer months.
+You will have a chance to check on the species that have been frequenting this property throughout the spring and summer months.
 Who knows what we'll find!Questions?

 While we do our best to provide you with the tools you need to participate, please bring the following items if you have them: